Distribution Graph

 When you select one activity, Safran shows only the histogram and the related information for that activity.

-If you have entered costs in the cost tab you will see two extra icons—one for the Schedule and one for the Cost.
-To see the results for the schedule, you click the Schedule icon, and to see the results for the Cost tab, you click the Cost icon.
+If you have entered costs in the cost tab you will see two extra icons.
+One for the Schedule and one for the Cost.
+To see the results for the schedule you click the Schedule icon and to see the results for the Cost tab you click the cost icon.

 Information pane